ihesp/IPART/joss/paper.md

 an assumption may not be fully justifiable under a warming climate as the atmospheric moisture level is expected to increase.

-In this package we propose a suite of new detection/tracking to help solve the above difficulties.
+In this package we propose a suite of new detection/tracking algorithms to help solve the above difficulties.
 Through a
 systematic analysis using 7 years of Reanalysis data [@Dee2011], we